 Pastoral Care Leadership Team

-Our interim rector, Stephen Crippen, oversees and guides the Pastoral Care Leadership Team.
-(If you have questions, or if you have a pastoral care need, please contact Stephen at [email protected], or contact our office to reach another member of the team.)
+If you have questions, or if you have a pastoral care need, please contact the parish office to reach a member of the team.

 Current members are